Brainy Active

 Neuropsychology assessment

 Neuropsychology assessment may be recommended when there are concerns about changes in memory, concentration, thinking skills, behaviour, or day-to-day functioning.
-It involves structured testing with a clinical neuropsychologist to better understand an individual’s cognitive strengths and difficulties.
-It can help clarify whether changes are consistent with normal ageing, mild cognitive impairment, treatable or manageable contributing factors, or another underlying condition.
+It can help clarify whether changes are consistent with normal ageing, mild cognitive impairment, dementia, treatable or manageable contributing factors, or another underlying condition.

-The type of assessment recommended will depend on the person’s current situation and what needs to be clarified clinically.
+The type of assessment recommended will depend on the person’s current situation and the concern being explored.
 For most people, the recommended appointment is a 90-minute cognitive assessment, with additional time for feedback and preparation of a detailed report.
-In total, this involves more than two hours of a neuropsychologist’s clinical time.
-A more detailed assessment may be recommended where symptoms are more significant, complex, or require further diagnostic clarification.
+In total, this involves more than two hours of neuropsychology time.
+A more comprehensive assessment may be recommended where symptoms are more significant, complex, or require further diagnostic clarification.

 Fees